alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 #### Dig into you datasource connection pool configuration
 If you want to dive into your datasource and get clear insights of your database connection pool, you can also add [Prometheus metrics](https://prometheus.io/docs/introduction/overview/) to your application to observe it.

-Using [Spring Boot](https://spring.io/projects/spring-boot/), you can easily enable it adding two dependencies:
+For a [Spring Boot](https://spring.io/projects/spring-boot/) application, you can easily enable it adding two dependencies:

 ```groovy
 implementation 'org.springframework.boot:spring-boot-starter-actuator'